kostasman/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-run_analysis.R
+# run_analysis.R
-It is the main script of the repository.
-As it is described in 'CodeBood.md':
+-->It is the main script of the repository.

 In order to produce the 'tidy_data_summary' table, the script 'run_analysis.R' was created and used.
 It performs the following tasks:

 Merges the training and the test sets to create one data set with target variables.
-Binds these files,
+Binds these files:
 UCI HAR Dataset/train/subject_train.txt
 UCI HAR Dataset/train/X_train.txt
 UCI HAR Dataset/train/y_train.txt
 from the train set by columns to a table that contains, the human subject, the activity performed and the values of the features.

-Binds these files,
+Binds these files:
 UCI HAR Dataset/test/subject_test.txt
 UCI HAR Dataset/test/X_test.txt
 UCI HAR Dataset/test/y_test.txt